 Verbit Announces Leadership Transition: Yair Amsterdam Named Acting CEO

-Tel-Aviv, Israel, Feb.
-05, 2024 (GLOBE NEWSWIRE) -- Verbit.ai, the world’s leading transcription and captioning platform powered by AI, today announced that Yair Amsterdam, President, has been named Acting CEO, effective immediately.
+TEL-AVIV, ISRAEL, February 5, 2024 /EINPresswire.com/ -- Verbit.ai, the world’s leading transcription and captioning platform powered by AI, today announced that Yair Amsterdam, President, has been named Acting CEO, effective immediately.
 Tom Livne has decided to step down as CEO and will continue to contribute as Chairman Emeritus of the Board of Directors.

 “Tom Livne, Verbit’s Founder and leader, has been instrumental in building Verbit into the industry leader it is today," said Rob Schwartz, a board member.
 "His vision and passion have laid a strong foundation for our future success.
 We owe him a great debt of gratitude for his dedication and leadership.”